solarwinds/apm-ruby/CONFIGURATION.md

 The service name is extracted from your service key by default, but can be overridden.

 By default the service name portion of the service key is used, e.g. `my-service` if the service key is `SW_APM_SERVICE_KEY=api-token:my-service`.
 If the `OTEL_SERVICE_NAME` or `OTEL_RESOURCE_ATTRIBUTES` environment variable is used to specify a service name, it will take precedence over the default.
+The precedence is as follows:

 `OTEL_SERVICE_NAME` > `OTEL_RESOURCE_ATTRIBUTES` > `SW_APM_SERVICE_KEY` > `SolarWindsAPM::Config[:service_key]`